dart-lang/pub/doc/repository-spec-v2.md

 * `X-Pub-Environment: ...`
 * `User-Agent: my-pub-bot/1.2.3 (+https://github.com/organization/<repository)`

-Adding a custom `User-Agent` that allows _pub repository operators_ to identify calls a specific client, and a URL allowing operators to reach owner of the client is always good practice.
+Adding a custom `User-Agent` that allows _pub repository operators_ to identify calls from a specific client, and a URL allowing operators to reach owner of the client is always good practice.

 ### List all versions of a package